MojosBeans100/un-petit-jeu-francais/README.md

 ### As a business owner:

-* I would like to clearly exhibit what separates my gym from other gyms by showing off our professional and sophisticated gym space
-* I would like to draw in new members by offering a competitive membership rate and attractive contract terms
-* I would like users to know exactly what facilities they will have access to if they visit the gym
+* I would like to present a short quiz to those interested in learning the French language
-* I would like users to feel like they can easily get in contact about any queries
+* I would like users to be able to easily play the game without having to load a separate system or sign up to the website
+*

 ### As a new customer:

-* I would like to find out if this gym is a suitable location for me to attend everyday on my way home from work
+*  I would like to find a website which is basic, easy to load, intuitive and enjoyable to use
-* I would like to find out what classes they have and how frequently
+* I would like to be able to choose different difficulty options and lengths of the game
-* I would like to know how much it would cost for a membership and any terms related to my contract
+* I would like to know which answers I got right and wrong
-* I would like to know how to get in contact with the gym

 ### As a returning customer:

-* I would like to book onto one of the upcoming classes this week
+* I would like to be able to use the quiz once a week to maintain my level in French
-* I want to get in contact about a problem with my membership
-* I want to find their social media links so I can join their Instagram stories

 ## Structure of the website